 I have been on a potato soup odyssey.
 I want to recreate the tasty versions I have had a various bars and restaurants.
-I always fear that they taste so good because they are loaded with msg and other preservatives that taste "good" on the palate.
 This is my fourth version of potato soup.
 I was listening to the Splendid Table and heard Dawn Weld of the Rock Cafe talking about her potato soup and thought how am I going to get this recipe and then it showed up in my email (thank you Splendid Table).

 The soup was good - I thought too much bacon and I didn't use all the water the recipe says to.